IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

 ?????????????????Be careful!
 The order you define the arguments when you call the function is important.
-In the example of myprint(1,5), 1 will be assigned to the argument a, 5 will replace the default value of argument b, and since we haven't defined a value for the argument c, it will have its default value, i.e. 10.
+In the example of *myprint(1,5)*, 1 will be assigned to the argument *a*, 5 will replace the default value of argument *b*, and since we haven't defined a value for the argument *c*, it will have its default value, i.e. 10.
 However, if, when you call the function, you define the name of the argument, then the order is not important.
 For example, the order is important in this case, if we would like to define a=1 and b=5
 ```matlab
 myprint(1,5)
 ```